rapid7/metasploit-payloads/java/README.md

 # IDE Support

+Note: First ensure you have Java 1.8 installed, and your IDE is using Java 1.8

 In case you want to edit/debug JavaPayload for Metasploit or Java Meterpreter with an IDE, Maven provides plugins to auto-generate project files for your favourite environment (at least for Eclipse, Netbeans or IntelliJ).